Nutreco invests in gut microbiome specialist BiomEdit

 - Last updated on GMT

-The collaborative alliance between the two companies involves the discovery, development, and commercialization of “the next generation of ultra-specialty feed additives” - a new category called Biome-actives.
+The collaborative alliance involves the discovery, development, and commercialization of “the next generation of ultra-specialty feed additives” - a new category called Biome-actives.
 They will be developed using BiomEdit’s microbiome science and bioinformatics platform.

 The startup is focused on the development of animal health products through the exploitation of microbiome science.
 It wants to improve animal health, animal protein production and livestock disease monitoring.
 Its cell programming platform forms the foundation of its R&D program, utilizing high throughput sequencing and data analytics to rapidly discover and screen novel beneficial bacteria, peptides, and metabolites.